hemaljoshi/LinkedInJobInsights/README.md

 1. Download or clone this repository
 2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
 3. Click "Load Temporary Add-on..."
-4. Navigate to the extension folder and select the `manifest.json` file
+4. Navigate to the `dist/firefox/` folder and select the `manifest.json` file
 5. The extension is now installed temporarily (will be removed when Firefox restarts)

 ## 📖 How to Use